Did you know that at least 2.2 billion people globally suffer from vision impairment or blindness?

 It doesn’t have to be this way though.
 Website providers can support people with vision impairments by improving their website accessibility, and that’s where Recite Me comes in.

-Recite Me’s assistive toolbar provides businesses and organisations with a quick and easy way to make their websites fully accessible to people with visual impairments.
-By removing barriers and allowing site visitors to customise web pages in a way that works best for them, websites become instantly inclusive and much more user friendly.
+Recite Me’s assistive toolbar provides businesses and organisations with a quick and easy way to make their websites inclusive for people with visual impairments.
+By removing barriers and allowing site visitors to customise web pages in a way that works best for them, websites become instantly inclusive and much more user-friendly.

 Unlike alternative products that do not account for such a wide variety of parameters and may not be fully optimised for mobile access, Recite Me offers a totally accessible design solution that can be used on any device.
 Among other features, the Recite Me toolbar includes:

-Over 1 million reading aids have been activated.
+- Over 100 million customised features have been activated.

 Additional Benefits of Having an Accessible Website